sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 13) features
 	1) copy and or saving data widget. mask would need to be gotten separately unless hub is used.
-	2) assign identifier based on subset, not on memory address
+	2) (check) assign identifier based on subset, not on memory address
-	3) ipython ctyped cast is semi responsive. why the lag? different threads?
+	3) (check) ipython ctyped cast is semi responsive. why the lag? different threads?
+		a) because of the redraw. needed to turn off first.

 14) (check) got underlying state (binning and median truncation) to be selective.

 15) (check) reloading parameters from previous subset is proving challenging.  need to test if functionality is even possible

-16) add averaging type to state
+16) add averaging type to state. more difficult than anticipated since it's widget doesn't write to itself